richafnu/Viva/Viva/insights/advanced/admin/import-org-data-azure.md

 **Full**

-When you perform a full refresh, you’re replacing all your organization’s data in Viva Insights—that is, you overwrite what you’ve already imported.
-When you perform a full refresh, make sure to provide data for all licensed and unlicensed employees (meaning those who have a Viva Insights subscription and those who don’t).
+When you perform a full refresh, you're replacing all your organization's data in Viva Insights—that is, you overwrite what you’ve already imported.
+When you perform a full refresh, make sure to provide data for all licensed and unlicensed employees (meaning those who have a Viva Insights subscription and those who don't).
 We describe what fields to provide later in this article.

-You can use a full refresh to delete fields, because fields you leave out won’t show up in your data.
+You can use a full refresh to delete fields, because fields you leave out won't show up in your data.
 We talk about deleting data in the next section.

 **Deleting fields with full refreshes**

 To delete fields with a full refresh, export your data as a .csv that contains all fields except the fields you want to delete.
-Because a full refresh replaces existing data, you’ll end up with every field except the ones you left out during the import.
+Because a full refresh replaces existing data, you'll end up with every field except the ones you left out during the import.

 **Incremental**

 Perform an incremental refresh when you only want to add some new information to organizational data you’ve already uploaded to Viva Insights.
-Here’s what you can do with an incremental refresh:
+Here's what you can do with an incremental refresh:

 * Add new employees
 * Add new attributes for existing employees